 Some are rehabilitated and released into the wild, but others find

 a permanent home.
-It was
+It is

 a good opportunity to see some of the wild animals up close.

 to one side.
-He came in and
+He comes in and

 The roads are all two-lane blacktop, in good repair (better than most of ours) and everyone drives like a madman.
 The speed limit is 120 kph but if you drive that slowly other drivers take offence and flash their lights and hoot at you.
-We were doing 118 kph and were passed by a fully-loaded bus as if we are standing still!
+We are doing 118 kph and are passed by a fully-loaded bus as if we are standing still!

-We didnt see a leopard or a cheetah because they are very shy, but we did extremely well seeing as many Animals as we did in the relatively short time we spent in the park.
+We dont see a leopard or a cheetah because they are very shy, but we did extremely well seeing as many Animals as we did in the relatively short time we spent in the park.
 It would have been nice to see some buffalo, though.

 |The Baobab Hotel sits on top of this hill|